rokopt/spec/src/architecture/namada/inflation-system.md

 Our desired percentage for Namada is 33%-66%: Locked for validating and the rest %33-%66 is liquid.
 When the price of the token is low we can aim for a higher % of locked tokens and reduce this as the price and demand for liquid tokens increases.
 For example, we can set a range, in the beginning have be 50 % and later aim for 1/3.
 I dont think we should go lower than that.
 The staking reward should be ideally set.

-### Related work
-Ethereum 2.0, Solana, and Near protocols inflation rate are independent of the how much tokens are staked.
-Ethereum 2.0, Solana, and Near protocols inflation rate are independent of the how much tokens are staked.
-Near protocol has an inflation rate of 5% while Ethereum 2.0 has an inflation rate of 1.4% (post EIP-1559).
-Solana starts with a high inflation rate that decreases over time, as less transaction fees are burnt.

 <!--## Inflation rates for popular platforms
 _insert table here_